Risk Management

 |

-| Threats | Compliance with newly enacted or revised laws and regulations could incur costs. | ||
+| Threats | Compliance with new laws, regulations, and systems could incur additional costs. | ||

-| Threats | A case involving harassment could damage the Group’s credibility. | ||
+| Threats | Various forms of harassment could damage the Group’s credibility. | ||

 Group-wide corporate governance